Immigrants & Immigration

 - They are in a dependent visa status that provides work authorization, such as E-2S, E-3S, or L-2S.

-- They hold a valid Employment Authorization Document (EAD).
+- They hold a valid Employment Authorization Document (EAD) as a part of their immigration status.

-An Employment Authorization Document (EAD) is a document issued by United States Citizenship and Immigration Services (USCIS) to certain categories of noncitizens in the United States.
-It is a type of work authorization that allows a noncitizen to work in the United States on a temporary basis, typically for a period of one to five years depending on the visa category.
+An Employment Authorization Document (EAD) is a document issued by US Citizenship and Immigration Services (USCIS) to certain categories of non-citizens in the United States.
+An EAD lets a noncitizen work lawfully in the US on a temporary basis, typically for a period of one to five years, depending on the visa or parole category.

 Who qualifies for an EAD?

-Noncitizens in the United States may qualify for an EAD, depending on their immigration status.
-Below is a list of common immigration statuses that may qualify for an EAD:
+Non-citizens in the US may qualify for an EAD, depending on their immigration status.
+These may include:

 - Applicants for cancellation of removal,